-Santa Arias is Professor of Latin American Literatures and Cultures and Director of the Center for Latin American and Caribbean Studies.
-Her current teaching and research highlight the critical importance of space and place in cultural products produced under colonialism.
-She deploys a comparative perspective for the study of early modern Iberian global engagements with a particular focus on historical narratives, cartography and other forms of representation.
-Her commitment to transdisciplinary research and critical thinking distinguish her training of students and her contributions to the advancement of scholarship in colonial studies.
+Santa Arias (Wisconsin) teaches and conducts research in colonial/postcolonial studies.
+Her work focuses on the critical importance of space and place in cultural products produced under colonialism (past and present).
+She deploys a comparative perspective for the study of early modern Iberian global engagements with a particular interest in historical narratives, travel accounts, political and religious discourses and visual culture.
+Her commitment to interdisciplinary and transdisciplinary approaches distinguish her training of students and contributions to the advancement of scholarship in her areas of engagement.

 She has published numerous essays in academic journals and edited volumes.
-Her books include Retórica, historia y polémica: Bartolomé de las Casas y la tradición intelectual renacentista (2001) and four co-edited volumes: Mapping Colonial Spanish America: Places and Commonplaces of Identity, Culture and Experience (2002), Approaches to Teaching the Writings of Bartolomé de las Casas (2008), The Spatial Turn: Interdisciplinary Perspectives (2008), and Coloniality, Religion, and the Law in the Early Iberian World (2013).
+Her books include Retórica, historia y polémica: Bartolomé de las Casas y la tradición intelectual renacentista (2001) and four co-edited volumes: Mapping Colonial Spanish America: Places and Commonplaces of Identity, Culture, and Experience (2002), Approaches to Teaching the Writings of Bartolomé de las Casas (2008), The Spatial Turn: Interdisciplinary Perspectives (2008), and Coloniality, Religion, and the Law in the Early Iberian World (2013).
 Her second monograph, (forthcoming), The Nature of Empire: Geo/graphing the Tropics during the Enlightenment, explores the centrality of geographical thinking in late colonial discourses on the tropical Americas.
-For this book project she was awarded a National Endowment for the Humanities Fellowship and a CIES/Fulbright Fellowship to Colombia.
+For this book project, she was awarded a National Endowment for the Humanities Fellowship and a CIES/Fulbright Fellowship to Colombia.
 Also, she has under contract the co-edition of The Routledge Companion to Colonial Latin America and the Caribbean (1492-1898).